asci/blog/src/index.md

 Hi, I am Artem, a UI developer interested in design systems, product development and automations.
 I prefer working with React and Typescript, but also like to learn about new languages and frameworks.

-I work in Lemonade Inc, an american insurance company as a Senior Frontend Engineer focusing on perfomance and user experience.
+I work as a Senior Frontend Engineer at [Lemonade](https://makers.lemonade.com/), an american insurance company.
+I focus on perfomance and user experience.
+Before that I was working at [Framer](https://www.framer.com/) prototyping tool for designers

 For the past 7 years I live in Amsterdam, The Netherlands, but originally from Ukraine.

-You can contact me on [Twitter](https://twitter.com/asci_en) and on [Linkedin](https://www.linkedin.com/in/artem-riasnianskyi-90b99830/)
+You can contact me on [Twitter](https://twitter.com/asci_en) or on [Linkedin](https://www.linkedin.com/in/artem-riasnianskyi-90b99830/)

 # Notes